 5 Ideas for Repurposing Picture Frames (Upcycle Broken Picture Frame)

 Have you ever been in the situation where glass in your picture frame breaks or a frame gets damaged so you can no longer use it?
 Or maybe you just got tired of the frame or received it as a gift and it didn’t match your decorations.
-In celebration of the upcoming Earth Day, here are some of my ideas on how to repurpose old picture frames and turn them into something other than a way to display your photo memories.
+Here are some of my ideas on how to repurpose old picture frames and turn them into something other than a way to display your photo memories.

 Picture Frame Charger